Chart Color Schemes

 AreaSearch analysis of residential development drivers sees West Wodonga recording a relatively average level of approval activity when compared to local markets analysed countrywide

-West Wodonga has received approximately 72 dwelling approvals per year over the past five financial years, totalling 364 homes from FY-18 to FY-22.
-As of FY-26, there have been 24 recorded approvals.
-The average increase in residents per year per dwelling constructed between FY-21 and FY-25 was 0.9.
-This suggests that supply is meeting or exceeding demand, offering more buyer choices while supporting potential population growth above projections.
+West Wodonga has received around 72 dwelling approvals per year over the past five financial years, totalling 364 homes.
+As of FY-26, 24 approvals have been recorded.
+On average, 0.9 new residents settle annually for each dwelling constructed between FY-21 and FY-25.
+This suggests that supply meets or exceeds demand, offering more buyer choices while supporting potential population growth.

 Frequently Asked Questions - Development